cirla/putablockchainonit/content/_index.md

 [Now there's a blockchain](https://www.bloomberg.com/news/articles/2018-01-09/kodak-stock-surges-after-announcing-coin-to-join-crypto-craze).
 Its stock price is flying.

-Did you miss out on becoming a Bitcoin millionaire?
+Did you miss out on becoming a Bitcoin ~~m~~billionaire?
 Create your own cryptocurrency!
 Send ripples through the financial industry by maintaning centralized control of your own private blockchain.
 Give them out to friends and insiders for fun and profit!
 Put a blockchain on it!